 At 4,900 acres, Elm Creek Park Reserve is the largest of Three Rivers' parks.
 This park features amenities for almost every outdoor activity, including the Winter Recreation Area, Eastman Nature Center, miles of hiking and biking trails, a swimming pond, a huge playground and much more.
 Elm Creek is also home to a variety of wildlife such as eagles, sandhill cranes, deer, bluebirds, beavers, loons, Trumpeter Swans and hawks.
+If you are visiting for the playground, we recommend checking the Three Rivers Playground page for possible closures before visiting.

 Swimming at Elm Creek Park Reserve